Starting a Private Mental Health Practice vs. Joining a Group Practice: Weighing the Pros and Cons

 Joining a group practice typically means access to an established patient base, reducing the need for individual marketing efforts and providing a more predictable income stream.

-Challenges of Joining a Group Practice
+Challenges of Joining a Group Mental Health Practice: Considerations Before Committing

 1. Less Autonomy